 A high school prior to 1975, turned into an interrogation prison known as S-21 during the Khmer rouge era, today it serves as a museum.
 It tells the sad story of the thousands of innocent Cambodian people who were tortured on its grounds.
 Spend some time visiting the site with your local guide, and learn about the prison itself, as well as the greater genocide that occurred throughout Cambodia.
 Afterwards, you will travel outside of town to the Killing Fields Museum.
 Continue onward to see the Independence Monument and take a stroll along the Mekong River.
 Afterwards, you will be transferred back to your hotel.

 Start the tour with a visit to Wat Sampov Pram where there are five oddly-sculpted rocks nearby resembled boats.
-Then continue to see the beautiful 2 tiered Popokvil Waterfall.
+Then continue to see the beautiful two tiered Popokvil Waterfall.
 Next, spend 3 hours exploring beautiful and wild Cambodian jungles.
 In the afternoon, visit the infamous French Palace Casino.
 This grand and hauntingly beautiful colonial building used to be part of the French resort town for social elites to escape from the humidity and heat of Phnom Penh.
-The old Catholic Church at Bokor Hill Station looks like the priest has locked it up only yesterday.
+The old Catholic Church at Bokor Hill Station looks like the priest locked it up yesterday.
 Inside, bits of glass still cling to the corners of the windows and the altar remains intact.
 Next you will see King Monivong Residence and Black Palace.
 From the top of the Mountain, you can see amazing panoramic views of the Gulf of Thailand.

 With a rented mountain bike, available at Veranda, you can explore King Sihanouk's old Palace built in the early 1990's, see abandoned colonial villas, and spend time along the historical, and uniquely Cambodian seaside boulevard.